 I explained what I’ve written below to my neighbour as I walked by him on my way home from playing ultimate, and he started to chuckle.
 I asked what he was laughing about and he said “It’s fun watching you grow up”.
-This is my neighbour who used to be on the Canadian national figure skating team, so he knows what athletes go through as their career (or in my case “career”) winds down.
+This is my neighbour who used to be on the Canadian National Figure Skating Team, so he knows what athletes go through as their career (or in my case “career”) winds down.

 There’s a certainty in life that as we age, we start to get a bit slower.
-Training can definitely help, but it doesn’t stop us getting slower – it just buys us a bit more time.
-It also keeps our muscles and joints healthier, so definitely worth doing (shameless plug), but inevitably as we add years slow down.
+Training can reduce and delay the slowing down, but it doesn’t prevent it.
+Training also keeps our muscles and joints healthier, so definitely worth doing, but inevitably as we add years, we slow down.
 The other thing that tends to happen as we age is that we lose our commitment to improving.
-Other elements of life start to take on more of our time.
-This tends to reduce our training time as well as our practice time.
+Other elements of life take more of our time.
+This reduces both our training time and our practice time.
+So we are slower, we spend less time working on our skills, and we train less.

 Anybody with half a brain should be able to figure out that less speed + less practice + less training = reduced performance.